abdullahselek/HerePy/README.rst

 The library utilizes models to represent various data structures returned by HERE::

     * herepy.GeocoderResponse
+    * herepy.GeocoderReverseResponse
     * herepy.RoutingResponse
     * herepy.GeocoderAutoCompleteResponse
     * herepy.PlacesResponse
     * herepy.PlacesSuggestionsResponse
     * herepy.PlaceCategoriesResponse
     * herepy.PublicTransitResponse
+    * herepy.RmeResponse

 GeocoderApi
 -----------

-Is the wrapper for HERE Geoder API, to use this wrapper and all other wrappers you need a AppId and AppCode which you can get from `HERE Developer Portal <https://developer.here.com/>`_.
+Is the wrapper for HERE Gecoder API, to use this wrapper and all other wrappers you need a AppId and AppCode which you can get from `HERE Developer Portal <https://developer.here.com/>`_.

 Initiation of GeocoderApi::